jnozzi/cocoadev.com/SiteContent/General/AddingSelfSignedCertificatesToACocoaApplication.markdown

 ----

-You'll need to use the new URL access stuff in [[WebKit]] to do this.
-The documentation for [[WebKit]] lists a bunch of callbacks you will receive in response to authorization challenges; you should be able to do something there, though it's not quite as good as adding your certificate to the keychain (which is yet another option).
+You'll need to use the new URL access stuff in General/WebKit to do this.
+The documentation for General/WebKit lists a bunch of callbacks you will receive in response to authorization challenges; you should be able to do something there, though it's not quite as good as adding your certificate to the keychain (which is yet another option).